Dash0 acquires Polar Signals

 Supersede:

-• Best for: When fresh data is more valuable than completing old runs
+• Best for: When fresh data is more valuable than completing old runs, e.g. a schedule that should never run two overlapping instances

 When to Change

-Most automations work fine with None (the default).
+Most automations work fine with Parallel (the default).
 Consider changing if:

 • Automation takes long and new data makes old runs obsolete → Supersede